Extensive use of certain computer peripherals such as the mouse have been linked to thumb pain.

 How the Mouse Contributes to Thumb Pain

-Operating a mouse involve many of the thumb movements described above, from extension, abduction, flexion, to opposition.
+Operating a mouse involves many of the thumb movements described above, from extension, abduction, flexion, to opposition.

 Repeated motions like mouse clicking, scrolling, traveling, and positioning have a direct adverse effect on the thumb as well as the other fingers in the hand.
 Overtime you may feel the following sensation in the affected fingers: